-The Library is one of the largest in the world, not only due to its size but also due to the number of books it has.
 There are 20 reading rooms and book depositories located on 23 floors maintained by 1500 computers.
 There are 14 million copies of books that belong to the Library.
-There also can be found some truly rare editions (around 70 thousand), old printed books, manuscripts dated from XIV and XV centuries.
+There also can be found some scarce editions (around 70 thousand), old printed books, manuscripts dated from the XIV and XV centuries.
 Periodicals amount around 3 million magazines, newspapers published throughout the last century.
 The Library stock has around 1.5 million foreign publications and more than 122 thousand documents in a soft copy.
 More than 3 000 readers may make use of the Library every day.

 One can find a restaurant and a snack bar in the building, Internet services, an international pressroom, an Oval room, and a conference room for 450 guests.
 In this room, some delegation meetings on the highest level were held, including the heads of countries-members of the EurAsEC.

 Much attention is paid to the library excursion activities.
-Sightseeing tours became very popular; they introduce visitors to the new building of the Library and explain how the library works and show its architectural features, design, and technical level.
+Sightseeing tours became very popular; they introduce visitors to the Library's new building and explain how the library works and show its architectural features, design, and technical level.

 In addition to old books, visitors can look at more modern ones, which are also of great value.
 The reason is that they were signed by famous writers, poets, and artists, among which are Maxim Bogdanovich, Marc Chagall, Ivan Shamyakin, as well as the signatures of Gogol, Tsvetaeva, Hugo, and many others.

-The illumination of the building is unusual; it is a giant multicolor screen (with the area of 1985 m², media facades, based on LED clusters), which turns on with a sunset and runs until 0:00.
+The building's illumination is unusual; it is a giant multicolor screen (with an area of 1985 m², media facades, based on LED clusters), which turns on with a sunset and runs until 0:00.
 Its colorful patterns are constantly changing.
 Such a show never ceases to impress millions of tourists.
 The Library has become the main attraction of the capital and undoubtedly the most visited place in the city.